irlanrobson/irlanrobson.github.io/_posts/2019-10-13-cloth tearing.md

 The first case we need to handle is the case where one of those triangle sets are empty.
 In this case our vertex splitting routine does nothing.
 There are no vertices to split.
 Otherwise there is at least one triangle on each side of the plane and we must create a new vertex and start the feature attaching process explained below.

 In this algorithm our convention is to attach the edges and triangles that are below the plane to the new vertex.
-After we have created the new vertex, we need to process each triangle that is below the separating plane.
+Therefore, after we have created the new vertex, we need to process each triangle that is below the separating plane.

-Therefore, for each triangle that is below the plane we must replace the original splitting vertex with the newly created vertex as showed in the picture below.
+For each triangle that is below the plane we must replace the original splitting vertex with the newly created vertex as showed in the picture below.

 {:refdef: style="text-align: center;"}
 ![Feature Detaching](/assets/detaching.png)